Hostile Takeover

 Processing those words… If Khan’s eyes could hollow further, they’d have lost all width.
 He stared, open-mouthed shock becoming words.
 “Uzi… you brought a murder drone here?”

 But Uzi didn’t turn back, still staring at the murder drone.
 As if finally seeing it for what it truly was.
 “J… none of it meant anything, did it?
-Everything we did… everything I did for you… and I’m nothing more than a number in a spreadsheet balance.”
+Everything we did… everything I did for you… and I’m still nothing more than a number in a spreadsheet balance.”

 Uzi’s head hung, no will left to hang it up.